-In both of these commands, an environment configuration is passed to Hammer using a -e flag, which in this case is env.yml. env.yml contains pointers to the required tool licenses and environment variables.
-These environment settings will not be propagated to the output configuration files after each action.

-Any number of other YML or JSON files can then be passed in using the -p flag.
+Hammer configuration files must be in YML or JSON format, and are divided into environment and project configurations.
+The environment configuration file, which in this case is env.yml, is passed to Hammer using the -e flag. env.yml contains pointers to the required tool licenses and environment variables.
+The project configuration file is passed in using the -p flag.
 In this case, there is only one, config.yml, and it needs to set all the required keys for the step of the flow being run.
 Passing in multiple files looks like -p config1.yml -p config2.yml.
 Refer to the Hammer IR and Meta Variables section for the implications of multiple config files.
+The environment settings take precedence over all project configurations, and are not propagated to the output configuration files after each action.
+The order of precedence for the project configs reads from right to left (i.e. each file overrides all files to its left in the command line).